mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-french-press-method.md

 steps:
   - "Add 1 heaped Tbsp (10g) of Ritual Roots to a French press"
   - "Add 200-250ml of boiled water 250ml over the blend"
-  - "Let steep for 5-10 minutes, depending on desired strength – (the longer the better!)"
+  - "Let steep for 5-10 minutes, depending on desired strength – the longer the better!"
   - "Gently press the plunger down"
   - "Pour into your favourite cup and enjoy the rich, flavourful brew"
   - "One serving can be brewed up to 3 times."